 The intent of this appendix is to describe the historical background of wind energy leasing on the OCS, current leasing trends, and the typical phases of wind energy activities following a lease sale.
 It also provides an overview of the leasing process and descriptions of the potential site characterization and site assessment activities.
-The Area of Analysis is the area in which OCS wind energy leasing, site characterization, and site assessment activities would be expected to take place following lease issuance and, therefore, the area of potential effect.
+The Area of Analysis is the area in which OCS wind energy leasing, site characterization, and site assessment would take place and, therefore, the area of potential effect.
 The Area of Analysis includes the Federal OCS waters of the GOM within BOEM's GOM Call for Information and Nominations (Call), which is located within the Central Planning Area (CPA) and Western Planning Area (WPA) on the OCS portion of the Gulf of Mexico.
 The GOM Call Area comprises the area located seaward of the Gulf of Mexico Submerged Lands Act boundary, bounded on the east by the north-south line located at 89.858° W. longitude and bounded on the south by the 400-meter (m) (1,312-foot [ft]) bathymetry contour and the U.S. Mexico Maritime Boundary established by the Treaty Between the Government of the United States of America and the Government of the United Mexican States on the Delimitation of the Continental Shelf in the Western Gulf of Mexico Beyond 200 Nautical Miles (U.S.-Mexico Treaty), which took effect in January 2001.
 BOEM has no jurisdiction in State waters; however, aspects of wind energy leasing, site characterization, and site assessment activities could cross State waters.
-State waters extend from the coastline outside of estuaries seaward 3 nautical miles (nmi) (3.5 miles [mi]; 5.6 kilometers [km]) from Louisiana, Mississippi, and Alabama, and seaward to 9 nmi (10.4 mi; 16.7 km) from the coastlines of Texas and Florida (Figure A.1-1).
+State waters extend from the coastline outside of estuaries seaward 3 nautical miles (nmi) (3.5 miles [mi]; 5.6 kilometers [km]) from Louisiana, Mississippi, and Alabama, and seaward to 9 nmi (10.4 mi; 16.7 km) from the coastlines of Texas and Florida (Figure A.0-1).

-Figure A.1-1.
+Figure A.0-1.
 Area of Analysis.

 This appendix, in combination with Appendices B, C, and D, will help in understanding the unique and varied resources in the GOM geographic area and in analyzing how they could be affected by any future wind energy leasing, site characterization, and site assessment on the Gulf of Mexico OCS.
-These appendices describe, in detail, wind energy leasing, and potential site characterization and site assessment activities (Appendix A), resulting impact-producing factors (IPFs) (Appendix B), environmental setting (Appendix C), and baseline conditions and affected environment (Appendix D).
-These appendices aid in focusing the discussion and analysis in future environmental analyses on the most relevant information to consider in making informed decisions.
+These appendices describe, in detail, wind energy leasing, and potential site characterization and site assessment activities (Appendix A), resulting impact-producing factors (IPFs) (Appendix B), environmental setting (Appendix C), and baseline conditions and affected environmental analyses on the most relevant information to consider in making informed decisions.
 The information provided herein was not analyzed for a specific development scenario but under the assumption that certain activities may transpire following an OCS wind lease sale, should one occur.
 This appendix does not analyze reasonable activities following any other type of renewable energy leasing (i.e., marine hydrokinetics, marine photovoltaics, etc.).

-A.2 HISTORICAL BACKGROUND
+A.1 HISTORICAL BACKGROUND